openharmony/docs/en/application-dev/napi/napi-guidelines.md

     napi_create_async_work(
         env, nullptr, resource,
         // Callback 1: This callback contains the service logic to be asynchronously executed and is asynchronously executed by the NAPI.
-Do not operate JS objects using theNAPI because the execution is asynchronous.
+Do not operate JS objects using the NAPI because the execution is asynchronous.
         [](napi_env env, void* data) {
             StorageAsyncContext* asyncContext = (StorageAsyncContext*)data;
             auto itr = gKeyValueStorage.find(asyncContext->key);